Human Waste Disposal in the Backcountry: How to pee and poop in the woods

 Everyone pees and poops—and that includes hikers, backpackers, climbers, trail runners, and paddlers miles away from a trailhead toilet or outhouse.

 All that human waste can have serious environmental, health, and aesthetic impacts on the great outdoors though.
-So it's essential to be prepared to deal with and dispose of it in different terrain and scenarios—deep in the woods, traversing the snow above treeline, paddling down a river.
+So it's essential to be prepared to deal with it in different terrain and scenarios—deep in the woods, traversing snow above treeline, paddling down a river.

-Whether you're enjoying your first hike or are a longtime Leave No Trace follower, you may wonder what "dispose of waste properly" (Leave No Trace Principle #3) exactly means in different situations.
+Whether you're enjoying your first hike or are a longtime Leave No Trace follower, you may wonder what exactly "dispose of waste properly" (Leave No Trace Principle #3) means in various situations.
 What needs to be packed out and what can be left behind?
 Where and how deep should that cathole be dug?
 What about if you have your period?
-And what is a WAG/waste bag or a poop tube?
+And what is a WAG/waste bag or a poop tube anyway?

 For all of us who head outdoors, and away from indoor plumbing, here are the guidelines for taking care of personal waste responsibly and reducing our impact on the lands and waters we love.

 Table of Contents

 First, you may be wondering if a little pee or poop in the woods really matters?
 Yes, particularly number two.